 Platform: Mac, iOS

-ClevNote is lightweight, mean it won’t be a burden on your smartphone and uses AES encryption to safeguard all your sensitive personal data.
+ClevNote is lightweight, which means it won’t be a burden on your smartphone.
+It uses AES encryption to safeguard all your sensitive personal data.
 It also features a reminder function and any easy backup option through Google Drive.

 Price: Free, $2.09/month

-Any.Do app is one of the most popular task management tool in the world.
+Any.Do app is one of the most popular task management tools in the world.
 While it can assist you in a number of ways, users can also use it as a note-taking feature.
-It is easy to use, flexible and enables you to manage your tasks, to-do list more efficiently.
+It is easy to use, flexible, and enables you to manage your tasks, to-do list more efficiently.

 Its premium plan provides you with more flexibility and power.
-There is no restriction on the number of tasks you share with your team and data upload limit is increased from 1.5 MB to 100 MB.
-A premium membership also allows you to set reminders based on location and change app’s theme.
+There is no restriction on the number of tasks you share with your team and the data upload limit is increased from 1.5 MB to 100 MB.
+Premium membership also allows you to set reminders based on location and change the app’s theme.